javendano585/javendano585/README.md

 ### Jaime Avendaño

-Hi, I'm a programmer analyst looking to transition into a Data Science role.
+Hi, I'm a programmer analyst with over a decade of experience working with large datasets.

 <!--
 **javendano585/javendano585** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.